MickeyKay/better-font-awesome-library/THIRD-PARTY-NOTICES.md

 The unminified files in the same `dist` directories are the human-readable maintained source corresponding to the minified runtime assets.

+`runtime-assets/package.json` and its lockfile pin the shipped icon picker as a production audit target even though the root Node dependency is used only by the build.
+CI verifies that the build and audit locks select the same exact version before checking the runtime asset source for published advisories.

 ## Font Awesome Free metadata

 BFAL bundles Font Awesome Free 5.14.0 release metadata in